DanMello/MelloCloudAPI/README.md

 7. Leaned how to handle errors and success responses, parse and send json.

 8. Learned how to setup https with Let's Encrypt and certbot.

+9. Learned how to set dynamic title and description meta tags for different urls in the single-page app using server side rendering.